 “Good communication is the key for safe scene landings at night,” says Air Med Clinical Care Coordinator Mark Morris.

-We also works with local industrial plants and their emergency response teams to provide landing zone courses in the event of needing a safe landing zone at a plant.
+We also work with local industrial plants and their emergency response teams to provide landing zone courses in the event of needing a safe landing zone at a plant.

 “We like to participate in their annual or quarterly training so that everyone involved knows the muster and landing areas.
 Being a good partner for our industry providers will help everyone if an actual emergency is declared,” Mark continued.